 5% of your purchase of Coffee Story: Ethiopia will be donated to imagine1day, a growing global community of people making passionate contributions to ensure that all Ethiopians have access to quality education funded free of foreign aid by 2030.

-Exactly one year after Vertical Ethiopia came out, at the end of a 50-city speaking tour, I received an email from a woman in Vancouver.
+Exactly one year after Vertical Ethiopia came out, in 2008 at the end of a 50-city speaking tour, I received an email from a woman in Vancouver.
 The message had a simple question at its core: could I envision a trip to Ethiopia whereby adventure and education combined to create new stewards of the world?
 That question set off what is now Imagine Ethiopia, an annual journey of education, adventure, and connection with results of over $400,000 raised to fund unique schools in rural Ethiopia.
 It also began a deep relationship between my work and the work of imagine1day.
 Their work is centered around eduction.
 Their impact has no bounds.
 They exemplify commitment, results, and honor– and are the best example I have ever seen of sustainable development work well done in the world.

 More about imagine1day.

 5% of your purchase of Waypoint Namibia will be donated to the Integrated Rural Development and Nature Conservation, an organization that strives to improve the lives of rural people by diversifying the socio-economy in Namibia’s communal areas to include wildlife and other valuable natural resources.